 - Louis VI the Fat (reigned 1108-1137) was Philippe's son by his first wife, Berthe de Hollande.
 Allegedly his evil stepmother Bertrade tried to murder him with poison and sorcery to make way for her own sons to inherit the crown, to no avail.
 Before becoming, well, large-sized, he was a proud warrior, and the first king to use the battlecry "Montjoie !
 Saint-Denis !"
 He died in 1137.

 - Louis VII the Young (reigned 1137-1180) was Louis VI's son.
-Originally intended for the clergy, he was plucked from his monastery and made heir after his elder brother was killed when his horse was tripped by a "diabolical pig".
-He married the beautiful heiress Alienòr d'Aquitània but she found him 'more monk than king'.
+Originally intended for the clergy, he was plucked from his monastery and made heir after his elder brother was killed when his horse was tripped by a "diabolical pig."
+He married the beautiful heiress Eleanor of Aquitaine but she found him 'more monk than king.'
 After several childless years, a war sparked by her sister running off with his cousin, a disastrous trip on the Second Crusade (because he felt guilty after burning down a church and all the inhabitants of a little town called Vitry-en-Perthois), and accusations that Alienòr was cheating on him with her own uncle, Louis and Alienòr divorced.
 She married the future king of England; he remarried twice and finally got his long-desired son and heir in 1165.
 He died in 1180.

 - Philippe II (reigned 1180-1223, called the Great after Bouvines and Philippe Auguste after his death) was Louis VII's son by his third wife, Adèle de Champagne.
-He had a, uh, special relationship with Richard I of England (the Lion Hearted) and they went on the Third Crusade together.
+He had an intense rivalry with Richard I of England (the Lion Hearted) and they went on the Third Crusade together.
 Like his father, he married three times: first to Isabelle d'Artois, who died in childbirth with twins; second to Ingeborg af Danmark, whom he loathed and repudiated after their wedding night; and finally to Agnes von Andechs-Meranien, while he was still married to Ingeborg, resulting in an excommunication.
-Won the battle of Bouvines, against the allied armies of England, Flanders and of the Holy German Empire.
+Won the battle of Bouvines, against the allied armies of England, Flanders and of the Holy Roman Empire.
 He died in 1223.

-- Saint Louis (Louis IX) (reigned 1226-1270) was Louis and Blanca's eldest son, and the only French king to be canonized as a saint.
-He married Marguerite de Provence; her sisters were the queen of England, the queen of Germany, and the queen of Sicily.
+- Saint Louis (Louis IX) (reigned 1226-1270) was Louis and Blanca's eldest son, and the only French king the Catholic Church has canonized as a saint.note He married Marguerite de Provence; her sisters were the queen of England, the queen of Germany, and the queen of Sicily.
 Extremely pious, he considered it his duty to lead two Crusades to the Holy Land, both of which ended in complete disaster — in 1250 his army was destroyed and Louis himself was captured by the Egyptians.
 He died in 1270 at Tunis during the Eighth Crusade.

 - Philippe III (reigned 1270-1285) was Louis IX's son.
 He was personally timid, but a magnificent fighter once on the battlefield, for which he was called le Hardi, the bold.
-Dante placed him in Purgatory in his Divine Comedy.
+Dante Alighieri placed him in the Valley of the Princes in the Ante-Purgatory (a place where kings and others who were genuinely repentant but whose earthly public duties hampered spiritual growth must wait for a period equal to their earthly lives before entering Purgatory) in his The Divine Comedy.
 He died in 1285.

 - Philippe IV the Fair (1285-1314) was Philippe III's eldest son by Isabel de Aragón.
 His mother was killed in 1271 after tumbling from her horse while pregnant.
-Philippe himself grew up to be good-looking (he was called le Bel, the handsome) but cold and merciless — his enemy the bishop of Pamiers declared he was neither man nor beast, but a statue.
-He is best known for arresting and otherwise humiliating the Pope (Boniface VIII at the time), a feat the Holy German Emperors had previously failed to achieve despite trying for decades.
+Philippe himself grew up to be good-looking (he was called le Bel, the handsome) but cold and merciless — his enemy the bishop of Pamiers declared that Philippe was neither man nor beast, but a statue.
+Philippe is best known for arresting and otherwise humiliating the Pope (Boniface VIII at the time), a feat the Holy Roman Emperors had previously failed to achieve, despite them trying for decades.
 He later got a French pope elected, who moved to France (Avignon).
 The other thing he is remembered for is ordering the arrests, tortures, and executions of hundreds of Templars in 1307 for heresy, getting his hands on their fortune in the process.
 The pope Clement V was his pawn and conspirator in destroying the Knights Templar.
-The Grand Master of the Templars, Jacques de Molay, was burnt to death in March 1314; according to legend, he cursed both Philippe and Clement and declared he'd meet them again before God before the year was out.
+The Grand Master of the Templars, Jacques de Molay, was burnt to death in March 1314; according to legend, he cursed both Philippe and Clement, and declared that he would meet them again in front of God before the year was out.
 Clement V died that April, followed by Philippe in November.

 - Jean I (reigned 1316) was Louis X's posthumous son by Klemencia of Hungary.
 He lived and reigned only five days.